pavithra2006/Selenium-Testng-ExtentReport-Docker-GithubActions/README.md

 - Make the framework easy for manual testers or others to contribute.
 - Make the framework robust

-# RUNNING TESTCASES ON DOCKER ( Dockerised automation framework)
+# running testcases on docker ( Dockerised automation framework)
 1) Launch docker and start the framework container (or)
 Open terminal at docker-compose.yml location and run 'docker compose up', hit enter